caicloud/cyclone/docs/setup.md

 docker-compose -f docker-compose.yml up -d
 ```

 Then Cyclone is started.
 Docker compose will start Clair before Postgres which may raise an error.
-If this error is raised, manually execute `docker start clair_clair`.
+If this error is raised, manually execute `docker start cyclone_clair_1`.

 - Using Kubectl: this approach requires a few yaml files.
 You can read related files in cirlce/scripts/k8s for more detial.
 Follow these instructions: